SummaryRead the full fact sheet

 Fibrous dysplasia can cause a range of complications:

-- Affected pelvis and leg bones increase the risk of arthritis developing in the hip and knee joints.
+- If your pelvis and leg bones are affected, this may increase your risk of developing in the hip and knee joints.

 - Eyesight problems or other sensory problems may develop if the bones of the skull are affected.